zwubbena/sas-cartesian-product/README.md

 ## 1. Introduction

-Sometimes it's hard time imagining a scenario when you’d use the Cartesian product in [Education Data Scieince (EDS)](https://journals.sagepub.com/doi/full/10.1177/23328584211052055).
-However, [SAS](https://www.sas.com/en_us/home.html) programmers can use the Cartesian product as a means for solving a number of analytical problems.
-Here I discuss solving one of those problems:
+It might be hard imagining a scenario when you’d use the Cartesian product in [Education Data Scieince (EDS)](https://journals.sagepub.com/doi/full/10.1177/23328584211052055).
+However, [SAS programmers](https://www.sas.com/en_us/home.html) can use the Cartesian product for solving a number of analytical problems.
+Here I discuss solving one of those problems.

 -  ***How has a school district's determination level (DL) changed from one year to the next?***